Calendar View in Google Sheets (Custom Template)

 Required Fields in Master Tab

-We will only fill in the data in the necessary columns.
+You only need to fill in the necessary columns.
 The CV sheet will automatically update to reflect the data in the Master sheet.

-Note: The values entered in columns 2 to 6 will be combined into a single value in the calendar view.
+Note: The values entered in columns 2 to 6 will be combined into a single value in the calendar.

 Let’s see three examples.

 As we saw above, the Master sheet is formatted to support different data types.
-We will start by entering the punching data of an employee.
+We’ll start by entering the punching data of an employee.

-To populate a daily time calendar of an employee, we need three fields: Date, Start Time, and End Time.
+To create a daily time calendar, we need three fields: Date, Start Time, and End Time.

-We will fill the data in columns A, G, and H, which are columns 1, 7, and 8, respectively.
+We’ll enter data in columns A, G, and H (columns 1, 7, and 8 respectively).

 Remove the field labels in the unused columns B1:F1 and I1.